 Data

 The VPN - non VPN (ISCXVPN2016) dataset from the University of New Brunswick’s Canadian Institute for Cybersecurity comprised the raw data for this project.
 The dataset, created by researchers G. Gil, A. Lashkari, M. Mamun, and A. Ghorbani for their research Characterization of Encrypted and VPN Traffic Using Time-Related Features presents a cross section of real-world network traffic.
 The dataset compromises 7 different traffic categories (browsing, email, chat, streaming, file transfer, VOIP & TraP2P) in both non-VPN and VPN form.
-Within each category, network traffic was collected using varied application and services (example: gmail chat, facebook chat, hangout chat).
+Within each category, network traffic was collected using various applications and services (example: gmail chat, facebook chat, hangout chat).

 The dataset contained 150 .PCAP files containing between 280 to 5 743 493 individual packets.
 Figure 1 shows sample PCAP data from the dataset.
 As discussed in the background section, a packet is the means by which information is transmitted over the internet.
-Along with the information being transmitted (the payload) packets also has underlying characteristic information (headers).
+Along with the information being transmitted (the payload), packets have also underlying characteristic information (headers).